winston0410/sparrow/README.md

     require('sparrow')({
       transformationList: [
         {
-          target: ['$(selector){font-size: 4px}'], // CSS declaration with placeholders.
+          targets: ['$(selector){font-size: 4px}'], // CSS declaration with placeholders.
 This will target any selector with font-size: 4px as its rule.
           transformationOption: [{
-            value: ['font-size: 4rem'], //Value for replacing, appending or prepending target value.
+            values: ['font-size: 4rem'], //Value for replacing, appending or prepending target value.
 Can be omitted if the operation: 'remove'
             operation: 'replace' // remove, replace, before, after }]
         }